Digital Storytelling Seminars will take place for the Hellenistic World in Weeks 5 and 7 of Autumn Term, 1-3pm in the Teaching Grid in the Library.

 The aim of digital storytelling is to select a short story that has a big message, in order to communicate your research within this module to the wider public, developing the your academic skills in outreach, engagement and impact.
-Final videos are due on the last day of Term 1 (8th December), and will be entered into the 'Hellies', a digital storytelling festival in Term 3!
+Final videos are due on the first day of Term 2 (6th January 2020), and will be entered into the 'Hellies', a digital storytelling festival in Term 3!

 This page is designed to provide you with inspiration and resources in creating your own digital story.
 If you come across anything else, let me know and I will add it to the list!